 Facebook Advertising Statistics

 Facebook Ads reigns supreme among social media advertisers, but, given the Facebook popularity, it’s no surprise.
-Since the launch of Facebook Ads, millions of marketers and businesses have started using the platform as a primary means of advertisement.
-Did you know that Facebook makes up for 23.5% of US digital ad spending?
-Additionally, as confirmed by Facebook advertising stats, Facebook Ads have a significant advantage over other platforms, including Instagram, LinkedIn, YouTube, and Twitter used by 11%, 7%, 3%, and 1% of marketers, respectively.
+Since the launch of Facebook Ads, many social media marketing companies and millions of marketers and businesses have started using the platform as a primary means of advertisement.

 Facebook advertising facts and figures show that the platform’s ad revenue amounted to a massive $25.43 billion in the first quarter of 2021.
 Other revenue streams meanwhile managed to generate about $730 million.
 Another thing to keep in mind is that the largest share of Facebook’s ad revenue is generated via mobile devices.

-The platform’s ad revenue is expected to reach $45.81 billion in the US alone.
-Facebook ad statistics show that in addition to this, another good news for marketers is that everyone’s favorite social network is set to generate $94.69 billion in global ad revenue in 2021.
-The jump will be significant, given that in 2018, Facebook’s advertising revenue came in at $55.01 billion.
+The platform’s ad revenue for 2022 is estimated at $135.94 billion in the US alone.
+Facebook ad statistics show that in addition to this, another good news for marketers is that everyone’s favorite social network is set to generate $170.82 billion in global ad revenue in 2024 and $202.94 in 2026.

 Speaking of Facebook advertising statistics, there haven’t been any significant changes in the past 12 months.
 In July of 2020, the average CPC on Facebook stood at $0.94, reaching a peak in November during the same year.
 From there, the price has been gradually declining, currently standing at $1.05.